WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

   required.
 When an index is removed (because an instance said it no longer needs a resource, then that index is queued up as the next to be allocated).

-* There can be at most 2^31-1 values of any handle type for a module.
+* There can be 2^31-1 values of any handle type for a module.
 This is done so indices can fit into a hypothetical `i31ref` in the future.

 ```